mech/Notes/Software Engineering/Architecture/patterns.md

 * **Command** - Encapsulate a request as an object, thereby letting you parameterise clients with different requests, queue or log requests, and support undoable operations.
 No reason to use command as a transport in higher-order function language.
 * ??

 ## Business Driven.
 Industry Trends

+## Anti-Patterns

+* Architecture by implication - Be careful of over-confidence.
+Agile is not a substitute.
+* Cover your assets
+* Witches brew - Design by committee
+* Gold plating - It just hide the real details.
+* Vendor king - Product-dependent architectures or lock-in
+* Big bang architecture - BDUF
+* Armchair architecture - Whiteboard sketches without proving the design.
+Also known as Paper Architecture.
+* Playing with new toy - Is it feasible?
+* Spider Web Architecture
+* Infinity Architecture - Too flexible.
+Instead do a Domain-specific architecture.
+* Groundhog day - Email driven architecture
+* Stovepipe Architecture - Lack of proper abstraction.
+Lack of an integration solution.